ekhadley/deepgrid/README.md

 The net included has played 100k episodes in training, updating the weights every 10 episodes.
 It also acheives an average score of about 72.

+### Baselines
+Also tested was a version of vanilla policy optimization which uses a learned state-value in the
+weight: $\large weight = rtg - V(s_0)$.
+This version of the weight corresponds to the advantage.
+Here it defintely stabilizes early training, but it doesnt acheive a much bettwe score than vpo.

+## Vanilla Actor Critic
+    Actor critic is like vanilla policy gradient methods, but the weight of the policy is given by another neural net which estimates the value of a certain state.
+The value net is trained by temporal difference learning like the Q learner, and the policy is updated based on log-probs of actions times the weights.
+The only difference, which I'm not sure is commonplace, is that my early training was very volatile.
+The policy tends to collapse to the same action at evry step and learning never starts.
+To combat this, I used, instead of $\large V(s_t)$ as the weight at time t, $\large R_t + V(s_{t+1})$.
+This adds a bit of supervision early on, and becuase $\large V(s_t) -> R_t + V(s_{t+1})$ as training continues.
+Something I noticed though is that my value function was not usually close to the real values I was collecting at the later stages of training.
+The policy learns, the episode scores go up, the estimated values go up, but just much slower than the policy learns.
+This is probably not the case in other environments, where learning a policy is probably easier/takes fewer training steps than learning the actual values.
+I played around with different loss functions, raising to the power of 4, for ex, instead of just mse_loss, to place greater emphasis on outliers, but I don't it they helped much.